 Generational trauma staring generational privilege in the eye and doing so with such eloquence and poise.

 As I was creating this work for an Imbolc celebration, I was thinking about what Brigid has responsibility for.
 She is a deity associated with domesticated animals.
 Her holiday now features once again in our public calendar.
-I’ve been thinking a lot about how pre-colonial practices inform our post-colonial power structures, including the power we exercise over non-human animals… and what Brehon Law might make of such practices.
+Thinking a lot about how pre-colonial practices inform our post-colonial power structures, including the power we exercise over non-human animals… and what Brehon Law might make of such practices.

 Toned cyanotype, copper foil & hemp fibres on Arches 300gsm.